-Your result puts you in the intermediate metabolizer group.
-In people who are intermediate metabolizers, the CYP2C19 enzyme has some activity, but less than the normal metabolizers.
-About 21% of our patients are intermediate metabolizers.
+Your result puts you in the normal metabolizer group.
+About 43% of our patients are normal metabolizers.

 Your doctor can use your test result to choose the medicine most likely to work or to choose the best dose of medicine for you.
-A number of medicines could be affected.
+We expect that a normal dose of the medicines below will work for you.
 The following are among those broken down by the CYP2C19 enzyme:

-Antidepressants: amitriptyline, citalopram, clomipramine, doxepin, escitalopram, imipramine, sertraline, trimipramine

-Others: clopidogrel (used for clotting), voriconazole (used for fungal infections), some proton pump inhibitors (used to treat stomach ulcers and reduce stomach acid)
+Antidepressants: amitriptyline, citalopram, clomipramine, doxepin, escitalopram, imipramine, sertraline, trimipramine Others: clopidogrel (used for clotting), voriconazole (used for fungal infections), some proton pump inhibitors (used to treat stomach ulcers and reduce stomach acid)